JohnDunbar21/Java_Practicals/README.md

 * Use `git commit -m ""` for committing the changes to the repository.
 * Use `git push` to update the repository on GitHub with the new files/folders.

+* Use `mkdir dirName` to create a new folder from the terminal.
+* Use `echo > fileName.fileType` to create a new file in the current folder.

 You can check the status of the repository using `git status`.

 When entering a folder, you type `cd folderName` into the terminal, and `cd ..` to exit the folder.